 Rather than risking this outcome, you can easily treat your indoor workout like any normal in season training session.
 Have your nutrition ready to rock, so that your workouts are the best they can be.
 Stacking consecutive legitimate workouts is the fastest way to build fitness — and the most reliable way to increase your chances of race day success.

-Watch Your Workout (Trainer Road plug)
+Watch Your Workout (Zwift)